t-beigbeder/otvl_cabri/doc/gscli.md

 Once the DSS is created, object storage information is kept in its configuration, no need to mention it again for further use, except if it changes, for instance the access or secret keys.
-To display or change this configuration, use the `dss config` command:
+To display or change this configuration, use the `dss config` command, for instance:

     $ cabri cli --password \
         --obsak new_access_key --obssk new_secret_key \